icplayer/icplayer/addons/Limited_Submit/documentation.md

     </tr>
     <tr>
         <td>Works with</td>
-        <td>List of addons which will be checked by Limited Submit separated by new line.</td>
+        <td>List of addons to be checked by Limited Submit separated by new lines.</td>
     </tr>
     <tr>
         <td>Speech texts</td>